meteor/theme-example/source/index.md

 <!--  XXX: note that this content is somewhat duplicated on the guide, and should be updated in parallel -->
 <h2 id="what-is-a-test-theme">What is a test theme?</h2>

-A test theme is used in order to test the various components which might appear in an actual documentation repository.
+A test theme is used in order to test the various components which might appear in an actual documentation repository including such nuances like **bold** and _italicized_ text!
+Check the links on the left for more examples!

 - Aenean quis commodo sem, maximus molestie turpis.
 Nulla ut nulla.